-Inspired by stuffed cannelloni, this vegetarian dish consists of blanched sweet potato slices wrapped around pureed sweet potato and diced apple, topped with shaved Parmesan and toasted walnuts.
-The remarkably rich taste and vibrant appearance make it a worthy-and healthful-addition to any dinner.
+A twist on traditional cannelloni, this vegetarian and gluten-free dish is made with blanched sweet potato slices.
+They're filled with a cottage cheese, sweet potato, and apple filling, then topping with shaved Parmesan and toasted walnuts.
+The remarkably rich taste and vibrant appearance make it a worthy and healthy addition to any dinner.